Stuart Fairchild Player Props: Reds vs. Pirates

 Stuart Fairchild At The Plate

-- Fairchild has a double, a triple, a home run and six walks while batting .179.
+- Fairchild is hitting .226 with a double, a triple, a home run and seven walks.

-- Fairchild has gotten a hit in five of 17 games this year, but he has no multi-hit games.
+- In six of 18 games this season, Fairchild has had at least one hit, including one game with multiple hits.

-- He has hit a long ball in one of 17 games, and in 2.6% of his plate appearances.
+- He has hit a home run in one of 18 games, and in 2.4% of his plate appearances.

-- Fairchild has driven in a run in three games this season (17.6%), including one multiple-RBI game.
+- Fairchild has driven in a run in three games this year (16.7%), including one multiple-RBI game.

-- He has scored at least once seven times this year (41.2%), including one multi-run game.
+- In seven of 18 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.